This document describes the method for calibrating the x, y, and z

 on each probe - read the description of the probe

-parameters in the
+parameters in the config reference for

 If new probe speed, samples count, or other settings are needed, then